-Those individuals who wish to practice occupational therapy will be regulated.
+Those individuals who wish to practice podiatric medicine and surgery will be regulated.
 By making improvements and clarifications to the rules, applicants and licensees should find compliance easier.
 This should result in fewer questions, fewer regulatory problems, and greater safety and protection of the public.